LoomSDK/LoomSDK/docs/examples/CustomURLSchemeExample/README.md

 This also allows you to pass in Query data along with the URL in a format such as: 'playmygame://?key=data&key2=data2'

 To run this example, you must first deploy it to a mobile device.
 Once there, you must send your Custom URL Scheme to a web browser on the device which will then launch the example automatically.
-If you also specify a single key of query data, such as 'playmygame://?key=LoomRocks', the app will pick that up and display it for you.
+If you specify a value for 'key', such as 'playmygame://?key=LoomRocks', the app will pick that up and display it for you.

 ## Try It